November 2024 Indonesian local elections: Candidates

-All candidates are required to be, at minimum, graduates of senior high school or equivalent.
+All candidates are required to be, at a minimum, graduates of senior high school or equivalent.
 Any approved candidates are required to resign from certain government positions, including legislative offices, Armed Forces/Police positions, civil servants, and employees of state-owned companies.
 The minimum age is 30 for gubernatorial candidates and 25 for mayor/regent candidates.
-Furthermore, a two-term limit applies including for different regions, and former governors/regents/mayors are not allowed to run for vice-leader of their previous position.
-On 30 May 2024, the Supreme Court of Indonesia ruled that the age limit applied to the age of the candidates on the date of swearing in should they win the election (which are expected to take place in 2025), instead of the registration date of the election.
-In particular, this change allowed Kaesang Pangarep, son of 7th Indonesian President Joko Widodo, to contest gubernatorial elections.
+Furthermore, a two-term limit applies, including for different regions, and former governors/regents/mayors are not allowed to run for vice-leader of their previous position.
+On 30 May 2024, the Supreme Court of Indonesia ruled that the age limit applied to the age of the candidates on the date of swearing, in should they win the election (which are expected to take place in 2025), instead of the registration date of the election.
+In particular, this change allowed Kaesang Pangarep, son of the 7th Indonesian President Joko Widodo, to contest gubernatorial elections.
 A ruling by the Constitutional Court of Indonesia reverted the criteria, setting the age benchmark to be the date of the official confirmation of candidates.

-The General Elections Commission (KPU) initially noted that legislators newly elected in the 2024 Indonesian legislative election did not need to resign, however, this was later rescinded and elected legislators will also be required to resign.
+The General Elections Commission (KPU) initially noted that legislators newly elected in the 2024 Indonesian legislative election did not need to resign; however, this was later rescinded and elected legislators will also be required to resign.
 Candidates can either run as an independent or a party-backed candidate.
-To run with party backing, the candidate is required to secure the formal support of a party or a coalition of parties which collectively hold at least 20 percent of seats in the relevant Regional House of Representatives (DPRD) or between 6.5 and 10 percent (Note: Prior to a Constitutional Court ruling in August 2024, the popular vote requirement was set to 25 percent.
+To run with party backing, the candidate is required to secure the formal support of a party or a coalition of parties that collectively hold at least 20 percent of seats in the relevant Regional House of Representatives (DPRD) or between 6.5 and 10 percent (Note: Prior to a Constitutional Court ruling in August 2024, the popular vote requirement was set to 25 percent.
 Furthermore, the decision also overturned a previous rule where only political parties with representation within DPRD are allowed to nominate candidates – hence allowing parties which participated in the legislative election while not winning any seats to nominate a candidate.) of votes in the 2024 legislative election in the area, depending on the population.